achuthkamath91/controls-p3/README.md

 # FCND controls-p3
-Udacity Project 3 onQuadcopter controls-p3
+Udacity Project 3 on Quadcopter controls

 In this project, you get to implement and tune a [cascade PID controller](https://controlstation.com/cascade-control-cascade-control-configured/) for drone trajectory tracking.
 The theory behind the controller design using feed-forward strategy is explained in details on our instructor, [Angela P. Schoellig](http://www.dynsyslab.org/prof-angela-schoellig/), on her paper [Feed-Forward Parameter Identification for Precise Periodic
 Quadrocopter Motions](http://www.dynsyslab.org/wp-content/papercite-data/pdf/schoellig-acc12.pdf).
 The following diagram could be found on that paper describing the cascaded control loops of the trajectory-following controller: